kmxz/avct2/README.md

+**WIP, not usable for production yet.**

-The original manager written in Java/SWT is too nasty.
+The [original manager](http://code.google.com/p/avct) written in Java/SWT is too nasty.
 SWT UI is poor in both taste and compatibility.
 Coding with it is also hairy.

 This version uses Web UI, with a backend on the same machine.